-Sally, alas, believed that if she could only create an ideal loving home atmosphere, her husband's abusiveness would stop.
+Sally, alas, believed that if she could only create an ideal loving home atmosphere, her husband's unkindness would stop.
 Unfortunately, she was in fact rewarding her husband's negative behavior.
 In response to his outbursts, Hank found his chores done for him and he was served his favorite dinner.
 Why would he change his treatment of his wife when she responds so positively?

 The events that follow an action will weaken or strengthen the likelihood it will occur again.
 In behavioral psychology, this is called the "Law of Effect" and states that behavior varies as a function of its consequences.
-Hence, if Sally is nice to Hank when he treats her badly, she is teaching him to continue being abusive.
-By putting up with Hank's abusive behavior, Sally gives him the message that it's okay to treat her that way.
+Hence, if Sally is nice to Hank when he treats her badly, she is teaching him to continue being unkind.
+By putting up with Hank's nasty behavior, Sally gives him the message that it's okay to treat her that way.
 If she showed him instead that she was willing to be especially kind and helpful only when he was considerate and loving, a positive pattern would be more likely to develop.

 Similarly, Tommy believed that kindness would overcome unkindness.
 He sent flowers to his wife whenever she flared up at him, hoping this gesture would put her in a good mood.
 Instead, it only encouraged her to flare up at him even more.
 If Tommy understood the psychological Law of Effect, he would not repay his wife's unkindness with kindness but with a firm, assertive response that clearly expressed his unhappiness.